Madhuka/reactjs-tutorial/code/coffee-list/README.md

 # React Tutorial - Coffee List
 we will look on interactivity and dynamic UIs in coffee list sample.
+We will look on
+ - Autobinding and Event Delegation
+ - Event Handling and Synthetic Events
+ - Components are Just State Machines
+ - Refs

 In Here coffee list application will list down coffee list and each will have summary of line about a coffee.
 It will expand when user click on coffee name.
 By click on that coffee name or summary it collapse
 By now you know about react [Component and Transferring Props](https://github.com/Madhuka/reactjs-tutorial/tree/master/code/hello#react-tutorial---hello-world)
 Properties are passed in just like HTML attributes.
 You access the children nested in the component on `this.props.children`